-The City's ten-year capital plan programs periodic general obligation bond measures for park projects.
 Since 2008 the Port has received funding from two parks bond issues, \$34.5 million from the 2012 bond measure and \$33.5 million from the 2008 measure.
 Port projects funded by the 2012 bond issue include the Cruise Terminal Plaza fronting the James R. Herman Cruise Terminal at Pier 27, Agua Vista Park, Crane Cove Park, and improvements to Islais Creek and Heron's Head Park.
 The 2008 bond issue funded projects including a promenade at Pier 431⁄2 in Fisherman's Wharf, the Brannan Street Wharf Park, Bayfront Park, Crane Cove Park, Islais Creek, Bayview Gateway, and improvements to Heron's Head Park.
-Through June 30, 2020, the Port has expended approximately \$92.2 million for park projects, including \$61.7 million from the park bonds and \$30.5 million from other funds.
-The Port expects to begin the improvements to Heron's Head Park with construction beginning the winter of 2021.
-The specific improvements are still in the planning phase.
-However, potential improvements include ADA compliant pathway, habitat protection fencing, electrical upgrades, irrigation, stairways, and a ramp on the northside of the picnic area.
+Through June 30, 2021, the Port has expended approximately \$97.6 million for park projects, including \$63.6 million from the park bonds and \$34 million from other funds.
+The Port expects to substantially complete the improvements to Heron's Head Park in September 2021.
+Potential improvements include an ADA compliant pathway, habitat protection fencing, electrical upgrades, irrigation, stairways, and a ramp on the northside of the picnic area.